-New ODAG leadership reiterated this theme on January 23, 2017, when Crowell sent an email to the Department's top leadership, including Ohr, directing "timely and complete communication" including the details of "any sensitive or several times, with three separate DAGs and several iterations of their staff.
+New ODAG leadership reiterated this theme on January 23, 2017, when Crowell sent an email to the Department's top leadership, including Ohr, directing "timely and complete communication" including the details of "any sensitive or

+452 From summer 2016 through December 2017, ODAG leadership and management changed several times, with three separate DAGs and several iterations of their staff.
 Yates was DAG until President Trump removed her on January 30, 2017, at which time Boente was appointed Acting DAG.
 On April 26, 2017, Rosenstein was sworn in as the DAG.
 Matt Axelrod was Yates's PADAG until he left the Department on January 30, 2017.
 Crowell joined ODAG in January 2017 and served as Acting PADAG until June 28, 2017, when Robert Hur arrived, at which point Crowell served as Rosenstein's Chief of Staff until December 9, 2017.
 Tashina Gauhar was the Associate Deputy Attorney General (ADAG) responsible for ODAG's national security portfolio at this time.
 Scott Schools, who had served in ODAG during a prior tenure in the Department, rejoined ODAG on October 31, 2016, and served as an ADAG until his departure from the Department on July 6, 2018.

-high-profile matters" or issues "[l]ikely to generate significant press attention."
+high-profile matters" or issues "[I]ikely to generate significant press attention."
 Additionally, Crowell requested that "unexpected and/or urgent matters" be raised with ODAG to allow for proper collaboration and response.